 The Qashqai looks like a typical crossover, and as it was the first you could say most crossovers look like a Qashqai… Nissan’s efforts at individuality on the latest version include a larger iteration of the ‘V-Motion’ grille, pencil-slim headlamps with boomerang-shape daytime running lights and a strong ‘fast line’ running along the sides.

 As crossovers go, the visuals are reasonably attractive, though in this reviewer’s opinion the start of that ‘fast line’ at the front corner could be confused for a poor panel gap.
-One major visual highlight comes on top-spec Tekna+ models only, the 20-inch alloy wheels, bigger than anything we’ve previously seen on a Qashqai.
+One major visual highlight comes on top-spec Tekna+ models (as seen in the images below), the 20-inch alloy wheels, bigger than anything we’ve previously seen on a Qashqai.
 Cars with these wheels fitted also get a multi-link rear suspension setup replacing the usual torsion beam on other models.

 What’s the spec like?